 uid: 413c6053-af4f-4cb3-97e0-6dbe7cd17721

-To trigger manual checking of apps, update the configMap, and set the status
+To trigger a manual app check, update the status

 field to on